max-kuk/max-kuk.github.io/content/posts/flight_price_prediction.md

 There are many factors that can influence the price of a flight route.
 Some of these include how many seats are filled on the plane (passenger load factor), the price of kerosene fuel, the competition between airlines on that specific route, and the overall competition among airlines in the market.
 Other factors, like the costs of airport services and government subsidies, can also play a role.

-When I was writing my master's thesis, I took into account additional factors that can impact flight prices.
+When I was writing my master&#39;s thesis, I took into account additional factors that can impact flight prices.
 These factors included the weather conditions at both the departure and destination airports, any major events happening at those locations (such as Formula-1 races or UEFA Champion League football games), and national holidays.
 I also considered school vacations in the federal state of Germany where the Berlin airport is located.

 Considering all of these factors can help improve the accuracy of predicting flight prices and make it easier to plan and budget for your travel expenses.